Sonoma County Superior Court

-The Superior Court of California, County of Sonoma, also known as the Sonoma County Superior Court or Sonoma Superior Court, is the California superior court with jurisdiction over Sonoma County.
+The Superior Court of California, County of Sonoma, informally known as the Sonoma County Superior Court, is the California superior court with jurisdiction over Sonoma County.

 History

 Sonoma County was one of the original counties formed in 1850 after California became a state.

 The county seat was originally in the city of Sonoma; the first transaction regarding a courthouse building in the Court of Sessions was on March 18, 1850, to settle the rent for the building, owned by Judge H. A. Green.
 Later, it was decided to purchase the building, which was occupied by the court until it left Sonoma for the new county seat of Santa Rosa, following a vote in 1854.
 The Sonoma courthouse was not well loved; the local Sonoma Bulletin warned in February 1854 "our worthy officers of the law ... run the risk of being crushed beneath a mass of mud and shingles, for we really believe it will cave in the next heavy rain" and a grand jury report called it "an old dilapidated adobe of small dimensions, in part roofless and unfit for a cattle shed".

 Local business owners from Santa Rosa met with the county board of supervisors and promised to have a courthouse ready by November 3, 1854, which was the final condition to remove the county seat to Santa Rosa.
 The Bulletin editorialized "We are only sorry they did not take the Court-house along—not because it would be an ornament to Santa Rosa, but because its removal would have embellished our plan.
 Alas! old casa de adobe".
 The Court of Sessions, presided over by Judge Frank W. Shattuck, held its first meeting in Santa Rosa on October 2, 1854, at the old Masonic Hall.
 The first courthouse in Santa Rosa was completed in December 1854, at the corner of Fourth and Mendocino; at about the same time, land was donated for another courthouse and jail.
 The more permanent courthouse was built near the current Exchange Bank in downtown Santa Rosa.